tis-innovation-park/tm-manuals/User-Guide/testingmachine-manual.md

 Log in to your virtual machine as the user you created during installation.

+##### Setting up a new user

+VMM puts no restrictions or requirements on the name of the user in your virtual machine.
+The user name “vmm” is given here as an example and will be used in all manual text below.

+Log in as the user you created during the Ubuntu installation.

+Open up a user management tool by pressing the dasher (logo missing) and type user accounts.

+* Press the unlock symbol and type in the password of the first user you created.

+* Press the + symbol.
+You will now see a new window, called Create new account, in which you should fill in:

+**Account Type**:	      Standard
+**Full name**:		      Virtual Machine Manager **Username**		      vmm

+* Click on Enable password and type in a password.

 ##### Setting up the root account

 * Permit root to login via the ssh server.